Hullow/42/Fdf/Journal-Fdf.md

 - Now on to line drawing : managed to write a function that draws a line between two points Need to test it with y1 > y2 !! issue with (0, 150, 0, 50)
+=> one approach found online: [Bresenham's line algorithm](https://classic.csunplugged.org/documents/activities/community-activities/line-drawing/line-drawing.pdf): couldn't implement it easily, decided to use the *Digital differential analyzer graphics algorithm*, copying a C++ implementation from [Wikipedia](https://en.wikipedia.org/wiki/Digital_differential_analyzer_(graphics_algorithm)).
+Seems to work well; edit: no it doesn't !

-- Now need to collect the set of points between which a line must be drawn
+- Now need to collect the set of points between which a line must be drawn => not yet !